Granulomatosis with polyangiitis

 Treatment and prognosis

-Treatment is typically with cyclophosphamide, methotrexate and / or steroids.
+Treatment is typically with cyclophosphamide, methotrexate and/or steroids.
+More recently, agents such as rituximab are also used.

 History and etymology

-The former name "Wegener granulomatosis" comes from the German pathologist Friedrich Wegener who first described it in 1936 11.
-Wegener was a member of the Nazi party and it is speculated that he took part in experiments on concentration camp inmates.
-Following the discovery of his Nazi past the current name "granulomatosis with polyangiitis" has been proposed 15.
+The former name "Wegener granulomatosis" comes from the German pathologist Friedrich Wegener (1907-1990) who first described it in 1936 11,23.
+Wegener was a member of the Nazi party and it is suspected that he took part in, or at least was aware of, experiments on concentration camp inmates 24,25.
+Following the discovery of his past history, the current name "granulomatosis with polyangiitis" has been utilized 15.

 General imaging differential considerations include: